-A new behind the meter solar installation at Hillcrest Baptist Church in Country Club Hills, Illinois — a suburb south of Chicago — will soon provide clean, locally generated energy through the Illinois Solar For All program thanks to a partnership between Hillcrest Baptist Church, SunLight General Capital, My Community Plan Foundation, and Groundswell.
+A new behind the meter solar installation at Hillcrest Baptist Church in Country Club Hills, Illinois — a suburb south of Chicago — is now providing clean, locally generated energy through the Illinois Solar For All program thanks to a partnership between Hillcrest Baptist Church, Sunlight General Capital, My Community Plan Foundation, and Groundswell.

-As part of the Illinois Solar for All program, this solar installation's focus will be on bringing the benefits of solar to those who need them most.
-ILSFA provides greater access to the clean energy economy for low-income communities through incentives that help make solar installations more affordable and result in measurable savings for participants.
+As part of the Illinois Solar for All program, this solar installation brings the benefits of solar to those who need them most.
+ILSFA provides greater access to the clean energy economy for income-eligible communities through incentives that help make solar installations more affordable and result in measurable savings for participants.

-Construction of this behind the meter solar project is expected to begin in 2020 and is being financed by SunLight General Capital, a woman-owned business.
-Supreme Solutions, a Black-owned business, is the intended engineering, procurement, and construction firm.
-Under the leadership of its executive director, the Rev. Mitchell Johnson, My Community Plan Foundation has made it possible for this project to encourage, empower, and engage with Hillcrest Baptist Church and to achieve a more sustainable community in Country Club Hills, Illinois.
+Construction of this behind the meter solar project was completed in 2023 and was financed by Sunlight General Capital, a woman-owned business.
+Supreme Solutions, a Black-owned business, oversaw the engineering, procurement, and construction for this project with the installation completed by Rethink Electric.
+Under the leadership of its executive director, Rev. Mitchell Johnson, My Community Plan Foundation has made it possible for this project to encourage, empower, and engage with Hillcrest Baptist Church and to achieve a more sustainable community in Country Club Hills, Illinois.